zegsampaio/MCW-OSS-PaaS-and-DevOps/Whiteboard design session/WDS student guide - OSS PaaS and DevOps.md

 *Search integration*

-1. How could Azure Search be integrated into the OSS application?
+1. How could Azure Cognitive Search be integrated into the OSS application?

 *DevOps workflows*